About Hydra...

 is one of the Saronic Gulf islands

-which includes Aegina, Angistri,
+which include Aegina, Angistri,

-Poros and Spetsis.
-Of these, Hydra
+Poros and Spetses.
+Of these islands, Hydra

 is the most unspoiled even though